 Kids’ Club Scholarship for College Bound Seniors – To further fulfill our mission of “improving the lives of underserved kids,” in 2014 Kids’ Club set up an annual scholarship for college-bound seniors from SHHS based on merit, financial need and character.
 Each year students apply by submitting to Sleepy Hollow High School letters of recommendation and writing a personal essay.
 The final recipients are chosen by a committee of SHHS faculty members and announced in June at Academic Awards Night.

-Latino U College Access’s FAFSA First!
-Program — Latino U College Access’s FAFSA First! program is designed to help first-generation Hispanic students navigate the complex process of applying for state and federal financial aid for college.
+Latino U College Access’s FAFSA Program — Latino U College Access’s FAFSA First! program is designed to help first-generation Hispanic students navigate the complex process of applying for state and federal financial aid for college.
 Through FAFSA First!, Hispanic students and their families can overcome language and financial barriers to attending college.
 FAFSA First! helps Hispanic students and their families by pairing them with bilingual volunteers to help them complete financial aid applications, such as the Free Application for Federal Student Aid program (FAFSA), as well as the New York Tuition Assistance Program (NY TAP).
-Kids’ Club is proud to have provided support for this program through funding for two information sessions about financial aid at SHHS, as well as a “boot camp” where volunteers help students fill out their financial aid application forms.
+Kids’ Club has provided support for this program through funding for two information sessions about financial aid at SHHS, as well as a “boot camp” where volunteers help students fill out their financial aid application forms.

-“Power Lunch” Series – Kids’ Club and SHHS thought it would be helpful to our teens to hear about a variety of career paths available to them as they move out of high school and into the college or the working world.
-In April 2014, in conjunction with the SHHS Guidance Department, we co-sponsored a “Power Lunch” at the SHHS library, where students were exposed to some new ideas on interesting and fulfilling career choices such as health care, writing, publishing, the culinary arts, farming, horticulture, architecture, real estate, wood-working and museum curating.
+“Power Lunch” Series/Career Fair – Kids’ Club and SHHS thought it would be helpful to our teens to hear about a variety of career paths available to them as they move out of high school and into the college or the working world.
+From 2014 – 2018, in conjunction with the SHHS Guidance Department, we co-sponsored a “Power Lunch” at the SHHS library, where students were exposed to some new ideas on interesting and fulfilling career choices such as health care, writing, publishing, the culinary arts, farming, horticulture, architecture, real estate, wood-working and museum curating.
 In 2019, Kids’ Club again worked with the SHHS Guidance Department to expand its annual College Fair to include a Career Fair, too.
 The goal was to showcase various professions that do not necessarily require four year college degrees.
 Thirteen companies representing over 20 professions (such as plumbers, electricians, veterinary technicians and beauticians, etc), joined dozens of college and university representatives in the gym to speak with sophomores and juniors about post-high school options.
 Feedback from the guidance staff, faculty and students was very enthusiastic, and the expectation is that this will become an annual event.